Recall the overall goals of this weather routing system:

 selecting any row in the table will select that solution in the system, switching the displayed isochrones, image, etc

-each column in the table can be selected, to sort the table on its value (ascending or descending.)
+each column in the table can be selected, to sort the table on its value.
+On the Mac, you can also sort based on the columns value, ascending or descending.
 For example, to sort the solutions by duration, click on the Duration column.
-Click again to reverse the sort order.
+(On the Mac, click again to reverse the sort order.)

 if there is a solution you are not considering, turn it off by clicking on its show button.

-the menus can be used to show or not show the different variations indicated.
+the menus at the bottom can be used to show or not show the different variations indicated.
 For example, to only show departues from day three of a departure planning session, use the departure menu to select day three.

 if you have many rows which are not being shown (have their show button toggled off) you can remove these from the table by turning on the visible only button in the buttom right of the window.
 They are not being deleted, only hidden from the table.